MySQL 8.0 Reference Manual Including MySQL NDB Cluster 8.0

 [server_id [, server_id] ... ]

-The optional FOR CHANNEL channel clause lets you name which replication channel the statement applies to.
+The optional FOR CHANNEL channel clause enables you to name which replication channel the statement applies to.
 Providing a FOR CHANNEL channel clause applies the CHANGE REPLICATION SOURCE TO statement to a specific replication channel, and is used to add a new channel or modify an existing channel.
 For example, to add a new channel called channel2:

-CHANGE REPLICATION SOURCE TO SOURCE_HOST=host1, SOURCE_PORT=3002 FOR CHANNEL 'channel2';
+CHANGE REPLICATION SOURCE TO SOURCE_HOST=host1, SOURCE_PORT=3002 FOR CHANNEL 'channel2'

 For some of the options of the CHANGE REPLICATION SOURCE TO statement, you must issue a STOP REPLICA statement prior to issuing a CHANGE REPLICATION SOURCE TO statement (and a START REPLICA statement afterwards).
-Sometimes, you only need to stop the replication SQL (applier) thread or the replication I/O (receiver) thread, not both:
+Sometimes, you only need to stop the replication SQL thread or the replication I/O thread, not both:

 CHANGE REPLICATION SOURCE TO is useful for setting up a replica when you have the snapshot of the source and have recorded the source's binary log coordinates corresponding to the time of the snapshot.
 After loading the snapshot into the replica to synchronize it with the source, you can run CHANGE REPLICATION SOURCE TO SOURCE_LOG_FILE='log_name', SOURCE_LOG_POS=log_pos on the replica to specify the coordinates at which the replica should begin reading the source's binary log.
-The following example changes the source server the replica uses and establishes the source's binary log coordinates from which the replica begins reading:

 CHANGE REPLICATION SOURCE TO